2017 24 Hours of Le Mans: Post-race

 The top three teams in each of the four classes appeared on the podium to collect their trophies, and spoke to the media at a later press conference.
 Bamber called Porsche's victory incredibly nerve-wracking.
 A great fightback from us, and one of those fairytale Le Mans stories I think.
 Hartley added, You can't write these stories.
 It's Le Mans.
 It's always unpredictable.
 Sometimes at the beginning of the race you don't believe that such a story exists.
 But it did.
+Bernhard remarked the race could be either "the cruellest race or it can be the best race ever" and that the objective was to score the maximum drivers' and manufacturers' championship points available.
 Oliver Jarvis said, We can't be disappointed winning LMP2 and finishing second, but there was a moment when I saw the #1 Porsche at the side of the track and thought we could actually win!
 It would have been incredible.
 Tung called the LMP2 victory extremely important.
 Not just to win here at Le Mans, it's so special, but also for the World Endurance Championship, it's a very important race.
 Jota Sport team director Sam Hignett said an LMP2 car winning overall might have been legendary with a little bit more luck, but the team was delighted to achieve its objectives.
 Actor Jackie Chan equated his team's class victory to his winning an Academy Award.
 FIA president Jean Todt said that LMP2 cars driven by unknown drivers leading the race and finishing on the overall podium were great for racing.

 After the race, third-place-overall finisher No. 13 Rebellion Oreca was disqualified by race officials after it was found that the team had modified its rear bodywork by cutting a hole to allow them to access a faulty starter motor; it was declared an unnecessary modification of approved bodywork.
 The disqualification moved the second Jackie Chan DC Racing car to third place overall, and second in class.
 Rebellion Racing issued a statement admitting an error of judgement.
 Rusinov was assessed a three-minute penalty at the following 6 Hours of Nürburgring, with three additional stop-and-go penalties suspended for the following three FIA WEC events, for his second-hour collision with Al-Qubaisi's Porsche.
 Rusinov called the penalty a very harsh decision, saying that he had apologised to Al-Quabisi and his team; Al-Quabisi told Rusinov that he would have allowed him past at the next corner.